ome/omero-guides/iviewer_viewing.rst

    |image0b|

 #.
-Make a maximum intensity Projection of a z-stack by clicking the ``stack`` icon |image0c| in the bottom-left corner of the central pane, just under the z-scrollbar.
+Make a maximum intensity Projection of a z-stack by clicking the ``stack`` icon |image0c| in the bottom-left corner of the central pane, just under the z-slider.

 #.
-Note that on the vertical z-scrollbar, there are now two sliders.
-Adjust the sliders to select the desired portion of the z-stack to be projected.
+Note that on the vertical z-slider, there are now two knobs.
+Adjust the knobs to select the desired portion of the z-stack to be projected.
 The central pane will show a preview of your Projection.

 #.
 Save the Projection by selecting ``File > Save Projection as new image``.
 In the following dialog, click either ``Navigate to Image in Webclient`` or ``Open Image in iviewer``.